RishabhK200/Keeper-App/README.md

 Note Management: The application provides essential features for managing notes, such as editing existing notes, deleting notes, and marking notes as completed. <br/>

-Real-Time Updates: Keeper-App utilizes real-time updates, ensuring that users can see changes to their notes instantly without requiring a page refresh. <br/>
+Real-Time Updates: Note Vault utilizes real-time updates, ensuring that users can see changes to their notes instantly without requiring a page refresh. <br/>

 Responsive Design: The frontend is designed to be fully responsive, ensuring a consistent experience across different devices and screen sizes. <br/>